lagos343/Anonimizer/README.md

 Clone or Donwload the repository files of Anonimizer.

 Anonimizer requires [CustomTKinter](https://customtkinter.tomschimansky.com/) to run.

-Install the library from the terminal.
+Install the library from the terminal with the following command.

 ```sh
 pip install customtkinter